open-mmlab/mmtracking/docs/dataset.md

 ### 1. Download Datasets

 Please download the datasets from the official websites.
 It is recommended to symlink the root of the datasets to `$MMTRACKING/data`.
-If your folder structure is different from the following, you may need to change the corresponding paths in config files.

 #### 1.1 Video Object Detection